wordofwarning/wordofwarning.org/current/2017-worksahead/index.md

 *Presented by* Word of Warning, Contact + STUN (Sustained Theatre Up North)

 ### Thursday 11 + Friday 12 May 2017, 7.30pm
-**Two nights, two venues, four new works in development…**
+**Two nights, two venues, four new works in development.**
 Our annual sampler of what's next in contemporary performance and live art — pushing the boundaries of form and content.
-Autumn 2016's [Divergency](/archive/2016-divergency) + [Emergency](/archive/2016-emergency) saw over thirty emerging performances — from this enormous variety of work we've invited four artists at different stages in their careers to further develop their shows for Works Ahead 2017…
+2016's [Divergency](/archive/2016-divergency) + [Emergency](/archive/2016-emergency) saw over thirty emerging performances — from this enormous variety of work we've invited four artists at different stages in their careers to further develop their shows for Works Ahead 2017…

 #### at Contact, 7.30pm. £7/4 each night
 ***My Father's Kitchen* — Toni-Dee Paul**<br>Food, family, memories and the meaning of 'home'.